Why Self-Learning AI Is a Game Changer in E-Commerce Site Search

 Where Can Self-Learning AI Step in With Search?

-Smart site search is one of AI’s most important contributions to the e-commerce sector.
+Smart site search is one of AI’s most important contributions to the e-commerce industry — and the online shopping world as we know it.
 As the internet continues to refine itself, most businesses have come to realize that product discovery is just as important as the transaction.
-If your customers can’t find (or stumble upon) what they’re looking for, then how can they convert?
+If online shoppers can’t find (or stumble upon) what they’re looking for, then how can they convert?

-Enter self-learning AI, which can extract meaning from the titles and descriptions of your product catalog and words and phrases from your customer’s search queries to match their intent.
-After the retrieval process, it ranks your products and services appropriately — balancing learned ranking data with semantic relevance.
+Enter self-learning AI, which can extract meaning from the titles and descriptions of your product catalog, as well as words and phrases from your customer’s search queries, to match their intent.
+After the retrieval process, it ranks your products and services appropriately, balancing learned ranking data with semantic relevance.

 Beefing up your business' search bar with self-learning AI is one of the most significant steps you'll take when building personalized digital experiences.
-If done right, your team will notice improved conversion rates, revenue per visit (RPV), average order value (AOV), time to build a basket, and more.
+If done right, your team will notice improved conversion rates, revenue per visitor, average order value, time to build a basket, and more.

-See what we mean?
-When the search bar does its job, you can drive conversions by guaranteeing your customers' relevant, personalized search results.
+When the search bar does its job, you can drive conversions by guaranteeing relevant, personalized search results to your customers.
 Learn more about how self-learning AI can revamp your search bar, and check out an interactive tour of our Discovery offering today.